 5.3 Clinical Skills Resources

-In relation to the domains of practice, students expand on the clinical skills they have obtained in the classroom setting.
-Students will become more aware of and participate in the beginning application of many of these skills throughout the PSW program.
-A few key skills the PSW focuses on are:
+Throughout the Clinical Professional Practice Placements, PSW students will continue to expand on the clinical skills they have obtained in the classroom and lab setting.
+Students will become more aware of and participate in the application of many of these skills throughout the PSW program.
+These will be evaluated and are included the PSW student expectations provided in the Domains of Practice Competencies.

 Documentation and Communication Skills